pmem/pmdk/utils/call_stacks_analysis/README.md

 - `call_stacks_all.json` with call stacks ordered descending by call stack consumption.
 - `stack_usage.json` with the data extracted from the provided `src/stats/stack-usage-nondebug.txt` but limited to a single library according to the `config.json` filter value.

+**Note**:  If too many functions ought to be added to a white list it might be useful to ignore functions having a certain stack usage or lower.
+Please see `-t` option to set a desired threshold.

 4. (Optional) Break down a call stack's stack consumption per function.
 Use the `stack_usage.json` as produced in the previous step and extract a single call stack and put it into a file (name `call_stack.json` below).
 Please see the examples directory for an example.

 ```sh